 Local and visiting survivors are honored in the Waikiki Holiday Parade.
 Most survivors ride in convertible cars ahead of their host band.
 It will truly touch your heart to watch as the crowds rise to their feet with applause and salutes for each passing survivor and veteran!

-Over one and a half million visitors each year experience the power and reverence of the USS Arizona Memorial each year.
-A brand new visitor center is now open.
-Precious artifacts, documents, photographs and personal memorabilia that had been in storage for years, never seen by the public, are now available to view.
-They will need continued support maintaining the new center.
+Over one and a half million visitors each year experience the power and reverence of Pearl Harbor.
+Precious artifacts, documents, photographs and personal memorabilia that had been in storage for years, never seen by the public, are available to view in the newly renovated visitor center.
+Continued support is required for maintaining the center.

 Fundraising programs allow teachers to combine curriculum and community service with student participation and creativity.
 If you are interested in additional ways to fundraise for Pearl Harbor and get your entire community involved, please contact us.